ZXShady/enchantum/docs/limitations.md

 This is fixable but requires much work. if heavily wanted though I will make it.

-## Unscoped Enums
+## Unnamed Enums

-unnamed unscoped enums are not supported except on msvc
+unnamed enums are not supported except on msvc

 ```cpp
 enum {